 This course focuses on how to help elementary students develop effective knowledge, skills, and dispositions for understanding and using math.
 Emphasis is placed on creating a classroom environment that supports math thinking, discussion, and problem solving.
 Teacher candidates will plan, teach, assess, and reflect on math activities and lessons that focus on conceptual understanding of elementary math.
-(Fall semester)
+(Fall semester) Prerequisites: ENG 101; Minimum of 6 semester hours of mathematics content, ED 330 Instructional Design & Differentiation in Elementary School, ED 395 Practicum 1, and Initial Admission to Student Teaching

-ED 381 Teaching Physical Education and Wellness Prerequisites: ENG 101; PSY 254 Child Development
+ED 381 Teaching Physical Education and Wellness

 This course is designed to prepare Elementary Education majors to teach a developmentally and educationally sound physical education and health class.
 Students will learn methods in teaching physical education skills both in the physical education setting as well as general classroom.
 Additionally, students will develop an enhanced understanding in teaching health concepts in the classroom.
-(Fall Semester)
+(Fall Semester) Prerequisites: ENG 101; PSY 254 Child Development